 Projects may include but are not limited to activities such as screenwriting, filmmaking, archival research, oral histories, ethnographic research, or internship travel.
 Preference for each annual award will be given to undergraduate students, followed by graduate students.
 Applicants are invited to apply by providing a statement of the research project and a budget detailing the use of the funds.

 - Undergraduate students and graduate students at the Ohio State University

 - Students must be enrolled full-time at the Columbus campus during the semester in which funding is received

 ITEMS NEEDED FOR APPLICATION (Submit using the link below)

 - Two-page narrative proposal

 - Detailed budget listing all expenses associated with the proposal

 - List of other funding sources, if applicable

-- Students should also solicit a brief letter of support from a faculty member who can verify the feasibility of the proposed use of funds.
-Faculty letters can submitted directly to email@example.com.
+- Students should also solicit a brief letter of support from someone who can verify the feasibility of the proposed use of funds.
+Letters can submitted directly to email@example.com.